 Contributions: CERS allocates a portion of the employer contributions to the health insurance benefit plans.
+For the year ending June 30, 2023, CERS allocated 3.39% of the 26.79% actuarially required contribution rate paid by employers for funding the healthcare benefit.
 For the year ending June 30, 2022, CERS allocated 5.78% of the 24.06% actuarially required contribution rate paid by employers for funding the healthcare benefit.
 In addition, 1.00% of the contributions by employees hired after September 1, 2008 are allocated to the health insurance plan.
-During the year ending June 30, 2022 and 2021, the District contributed \$28,481 and \$21,824, respectively, to the CERS Insurance Fund.
+During the year ending June 30, 2023 and 2022, the District contributed \$19,261 and \$28,481, respectively, to the CERS Insurance Fund.
 The contribution requirements of CERS are established and may be amended by the CERS Board of Trustees.